-Chocolate is such a big part of Christmastime and I can’t imagine making a cookie without something rich and cream filled.
-Chocolate Ganache is a mixture of chocolate and heavy whipping cream which is melted together and then cooled, to thicken into a spreadable frosting-like filling or topping.
-It’s easy enough to make it just requires a little patience to achieve a desirable consistency.
+Chocolate is such a big part of Christmastime and I can’t imagine not making a cookie without something rich, cream filled, and super chocolaty.
+Chocolate ganache is a mixture of chocolate and heavy whipping cream, which is melted together and then cooled, to thicken into a spreadable frosting-like filling, or topping.
+It’s one of those things that tastes only minutes to put together, but requires a little patience, so it achieves a desirable consistency when cooled.

-Every family has made a batch of thumbprint cookies.
-I remember as a kid, thumbprints were always in our holiday cookie gift boxes, but usually blonde and filled with raspberry jam.
+Most families have made a batch of thumbprint cookies.
+I remember as a kid, thumbprints were always in our holiday cookie plates, but they were usually blonde or vanilla based, and filled with raspberry jam.
 These shortbread filled cookies were a family favorite and us kids enjoyed helping mom in the kitchen by offering our little thumbs to make an indent in each center.

-My version of this cookie goes dark – made with rich cocoa powder and other dry ingredients.
+My version of this cookie goes dark pretty fast because it’s made with rich cocoa powder and other dry ingredients.
 The contrasting chocolaty flavors of the baked cookie bottom with a soft and creamy ganache filling is a delectable thing.
-I doubt they make it until Christmas Eve if you bake them today, but you can always make another batch for Santa.
+They are the perfect cookie to keep out for Santa and his elves with a big glass of milk.

 Ingredients